GLOBAL MARKETS-Stocks, euro slip as Europe concerns mount

 By Herbert Lash

-NEW YORK, May 11 (Reuters) - Global stocks retreated on Friday as uncertainty over Europe’s festering debt crisis overcame an early bounce driven by better-than-expected U.S. consumer sentiment, while oil prices fell after weak data from China reduced demand expectations.
+NEW YORK, May 11 (Reuters) - Global stocks retreated on F riday as better-than-expected U.S. consumer sentiment in early May was offset by uncertainty over Europe’s festering debt crisis, while oil prices fell after weak data from China reduced demand expectations.

-Safe-haven government debt rose, with the yield on the benchmark 10-year U.S. Treasury note falling for the eighth straight week.
-Whether Greece can remain in the euro zone and concerns about the health of Spanish banks spurred buying.
+Safe-haven government debt rose, with yields on the benchmark 10-year U.S. Treasury note falling for the eighth straight week.
+The question of whether Greece can remain in the euro zone and concerns about the health of Spanish banks spurred buying.

-The euro retreated against the U.S. dollar late in the session on news that the Greek Socialist party leader had been unable to form a national unity government after holding last-ditch talks with rivals.
+The euro retreated against the U.S. dollar on news that the Greek Socialist party leader had been unable to form a national unity government after holding last-ditch talks with rivals.

-Data showing U.S. consumer sentiment rose to its highest level in more than four years in early May lifted shares earlier in the day, but concerns over Europe and JPMorgan Chase & Co’s $2 billion trading loss led equity markets to retreat.

 “Today there is a flight to safety; Greece is not resolved, Spain is not resolved,” said Lou Brien, market strategist with DRW Trading Group in Chicago.